zopefoundation/z3c.coverage/README.rst

           the sources can be found.
 Use the ``--path-alias`` option for that.
           Alternatively you could use ``coverage combine`` to manipulate the ``.coverage`` file itself, as described in the documentation.

-.. note:: ``.coverage`` files produced by older versions of coverage.py (< 4.0)
-          are Python pickles, which has important security ramifications.
-You can craft a pickle file that executes arbitrary code during load time.  **Do not ever attempt to use pickles received from untrusted sources.**

 trace.py